unique-chan/Simple-Image-Classification/README.md

 ### Contribution
-🐛 If you find any bugs or have opinions for further improvements, feel free to contact us (yechankim@gm.gist.ac.kr or maestr.oh@gm.gist.ac.kr).
+🐛 If you find any bugs or have opinions for further improvements, feel free to contact me (yechankim@gm.gist.ac.kr).
 All contributions are welcome.

 ### Reference